utahnu/obs_dev/hist221/01-00 Timline for Reconstruction & Jim Crow.md

 +

 + 1875
-+ The Civil Rights Act of 1875
++ The Civil Rights Act of 1875 (overturned in 1883)
 + [[01-04 Radical Reconstruction#The Civil Rights Act of 1875|Radical Reconstruction - The Civil Rights Act of 1875]]

 + 1877